OriginProtocol/origin-defi/README.md

 ## Translations

 After modifying a library or a module, you should run the according `i18-compile` script on the application project.
-There's  convenient `i18n` script at the root of the repo for running this on all apps.
+There's a convenient `i18n` script at the root of the repo for running this on all apps.

 ## Running tasks